datadryad/dryad-app/app/views/layouts/_about.html.md

 Dash is based at the [University of California Curation Center](http://www.cdlib.org/uc3) (UC3), a program at [California Digital Library](http://www.cdlib.org) (CDL) that aims to develop interdisciplinary research data infrastructure.
 Dash employs a multi-tenancy user interface providing partners with extensive opportunities for local branding and customization, use of existing campus login credentials, and, importantly, offering the Dash service under a tenant-specific URL, an important consideration helping to drive adoption.
 We welcome collaborations with other organizations wishing to provide a simple, intuitive data publication service on top of more cumbersome legacy systems.

-There are currently seven live instances of Dash:
+There are currently ten live instances of Dash:
 - [UC Berkeley](https://dash.berkeley.edu/)
 - [UC Irvine](https://dash.lib.uci.edu/)
 - [UC Merced](https://dash.ucmerced.edu/)